eAuditor Audits & Inspections

 • Is there an established plan for using extinguishers?

-• Have personnel been trained on evacuation procedures?
+• Did you train personnel on evacuation procedures?

 • Documentation: